cbassmagana/Online-Book-Store/README.md

 that have been sold.
 - I want to be able to mark a book as reserved so that it cannot be sold.
-- I want to be able to select a book and change its rating.
+- I want to be able to select a book submit a new rating.
 - I want to be able to see the total value of the inventory in each of the store branches.
 - I want to be able to see the total amount of